vstoppe/vim/Readme.md

 # Abstract

 This is my personal vim configuration as an IDE für puppet, docker, bash and other works.
+It is currently used with neovim 0.3.8.

 # Checkout